 - The “Botox” being injected may not be “Botox.”
 Do you ever wonder why the price of Botox at a party is so much lower than when it is administered in an office?
 Botox and fillers can be illegally imported, and it is not clear what product is being used.
 Our providers directly buy Botox and Juvederm from Allergan, the only legal way to receive products.

 - Alcohol & peer pressure is involved.
 Not only does drinking alcohol while receiving injections increase the risk of bleeding and bruising, but it also impairs your judgment.
 Others around you, including the injector, may pressure you to spend more and get more treatment than necessary.
-At a medical clinic, you are given a customized treatment plan at a medical clinic in a clean and private office setting based on our certified providers’ recommendations and expertise.
+You are given a customized treatment plan at a medical clinic in a clean and private office setting based on our certified providers’ recommendations and expertise.
 At Botox parties, the more product sold, the more benefits the host or injectors receive.
 Of course, with alcohol in the mix, you are bound to make a more hasty decision.

 Visit Our Safe Medical Clinic Today

 Although hosting a Botox party in your home is unsafe, that doesn’t completely rule out getting aesthetic injectables with your closest friends.
-At Essential Aesthetics, we offer group appointments for our patients that would like a private experience with the moral support of their best friends and family, in a sterile environment with our certified aesthetic expert, PA Ellie Zarnegar.
+At Essential Aesthetics, we offer group appointments for our patients that would like a private experience with the moral support of their best friends and family in a sterile environment with our certified aesthetic expert, Dr. Ellie Zarnegar DMSc, PA.
 Call or text us at 925.855.1773 or request a consultation online to learn more.